reaper699/lisk-docs/SourceInstall.md

 forever start app.js
 ```

 Then, open the Lisk web client and wait for the blockchain to load.
-Once the blockchain has loaded, navigate to "Forging" section, and verify that **Forging (Enabled)** appears in the top left corner.
+Once the blockchain has loaded, navigate to "Forging" section, and verify that forging can be enabled with the switch in the top right.

-## 10. Enable Secure Sockets Layer (SSL)
+## 11. Enable Secure Sockets Layer (SSL)

 **NOTE:** To complete this step you require a signed certificate (from a CA) and a public and private key pair.